skdishansachin/skdishansachin.github.io/src/content/posts/what-is-test-driven-development.md

 ### What is Test-Driven Development?

-Test-Driven Development follows a simple yet powerful cycle: "Red-Green-Refactor."
+Test-Driven Development follows a simple yet powerful cycle: "<span class="font-bold text-red-500">Red</span>-
+<span class="font-bold text-green-500">Green</span>-Refactor."
 Here's what each step involves:

 1. **Red**: Initially, developers write a test for the desired functionality, even before implementing the code.
 This test is expected to fail since the functionality hasn't been developed yet.
 The failure is indicated by a "red" test result.